davidmolnarx/blog.api/README.md

 - cloning the blog.api repository
 - clone the blog-frontend repository next to blog.api
 - copy the contents of the .env.example inside blog.api to an .env file in the blog.api directory
+- run a composer install in the blog.api directory on the host machine
 - copy the content of .env.local.example to .env.local file within blog-frontend
 - Dockerfiles are included in the repository for simplicity
 - docker-compose.yml should be next to the blog.api and blog-frontend directories, create the file here and copy the contents you find in the README here